secretstartups/handbook/architecture/workflow/index.html.md

 overload.
 Technical details will be fleshed out in subsequent epics and issues associated with a blueprint once we enter the execution phase.

-Merged blueprints will be published on [GitLab Architecture Docs](https://docs.gitlab.com/ee/architecture/) public pages.
+Merged blueprints will be published on [GitLab Architecture Blueprints](https://docs.gitlab.com/ee/architecture/) public pages.
+You fill find a list of published blueprints at that address.

 If you don't know what content you should put into a blueprint, you can use [this template](https://gitlab.com/gitlab-org/gitlab/-/blob/master/doc/architecture/blueprints/_template.md?plain=1) as a starting point.
+You will also find there a list of acceptable blueprints' statuses, that we typically use in a Markdown front matter (blueprint metadata section).

 Please be conscious of our [SAFE](/handbook/legal/safe-framework/) framework guidelines, and start collaborating on a blueprint in a private space (like a